|Title:||Head Men's Soccer Coach|

 Hubbard has also played on the professional level, spending three years with the New Hampshire Phantoms of the USL Second Division, serving as team captain in 2006 & 2007.
 In 2006, Hubbard was a USL First Team selection and a Defender of the Year finalist.
 He also has professional experience with the Wilmington (NC) Hammerheads and the Syracuse Salty Dogs.

 A 1999 graduate of Oyster River High School, Hubbard led the Bobcats to the New Hampshire Class I title as a senior while racking up 23 goals and 18 assists.
 He was an All-New England selection and was named Player of the Year by both Foster's Daily Democrat and the Portsmouth Herald.
 Hubbard played club soccer with Seacoast United and captained the U-18 team to a New Hampshire state championship.
 He later went on to coach with SUSC, leading the U-16 squad to a state title in 2005.
-He currently coaches the U-16 SUSC Academy league which competes in the new US Soccer developmental academy.
+He has also coached in the US Soccer Development Academy League with Seacoast United.
+Currently, Hubbard runs Soccer Sphere (www.soccersphere.org), a year round soccer training and camp business and is the Coaching Director for Hampshire Football Club/Amherst Soccer Club.

 Hubbard graduated from Colgate in 2003 with a degree in Political Science.
 He later went on to earn his master's at UNH in Kinesiology: Sports Studies in 2006.

-Hubbard is married to Molly (Plimpton) and they reside in Newmarket, N.H. with their son Harper and daughter Hazel.
+Hubbard is married to Molly (Plimpton) and they reside in Durham, N.H. with their son Harper and daughters Hazel and Harlow.

 - Turned a 5-8-5 program into a 15-3-4 program in first season